JuliaLang/julia/JuliaSyntax/README.md

   token can lead to a fully formed parse tree without the productions up the stack needing to participate in recovery.
 * A token which is disallowed in current context.
 Eg, `=` in parse_atom, or a closing token inside an infix expression.
-Here we can emit a `K"Error"`, but we can't descend further into the parse tree; we must pop several recursive frames off.
+Here we can emit a `K"error"`, but we can't descend further into the parse tree; we must pop several recursive frames off.
 Seems tricky!